SolaceHarmony/SolaceCore/docs/Test_Coverage_Checklist.md

 ### Util Package

 #### Tested
+- [x] LoggerProvider

+#### Not Tested
 - None

-#### Not Tested
-- [ ] LoggerProvider

 ## Recommendations

 Based on the current test coverage analysis, here are some recommendations for improving test coverage:

 1. **Priority Areas for New Tests:**
-   - Kernel package components (especially Port and related classes)
-   - Lifecycle package components
+   - Storage package interfaces and remaining components
-   - Actor package (especially ActorBuilder and ActorMetrics)
+   - Actor package (more comprehensive tests)
-   - Util package
+   - Workflow package (more comprehensive tests)

 2. **Enhance Existing Tests:**
    - Expand Actor tests to cover more scenarios